joba-1/attiny85-vl53l1-neo/README.md

 Colors selection adjusted automatically to range between min and max measured distance.

 ATTENTION: currently rainbow goes from red to red within 1m at most.
 Then strange things happen.
-Seems like there is some 8-bit problem in VL53L1X.cpp.
+There is some problem in VL53L1X.cpp.
+Millimeters go up to ~1000, then down again.
 Help (or just comments) via issues welcome :)
+Project now also supports ESP32 (debugging more easy).
+Just enable environment esp32 and serial port in platformio.ini

 ## Installation